Chapter 33 : Stunned

 I mean, honestly.
 I know the kid received the famous hero’s complex that’s been passed down from every male Potter since the beginning of time, but this is not how it’s supposed to work.
-He’s supposed to rescue me - aka the damsel in distress - from harm, his shirt accidentally ripping off (not mandatory but preferred) as he carries me in his Quidditch-toned arms, and perhaps receives a stab wound from some evil villain in the process.
-Then, after the fighting is all over, he’s supposed to take me to somewhere romantically clichéd, such as a peaceful lagoon/white-sand beach/field of flowers, where I can coo over his bravery and bandage his wound until the tension gets too much and we make sweet love under the nearby waterfall/lapping waves/starry sky.
+He’s supposed to rescue me - aka the damsel in distress - from harm, carrying me in his Quidditch-toned arms as his shirt accidentally rips off in the process.
+Then, after the fighting is all over, he’s supposed to take me to somewhere romantically clichéd, such as a peaceful lagoon/white-sand beach/field of flowers, where I can coo over his bravery and bandage his battle wounds until the tension becomes too much, and we make sweet love under the nearby waterfall/lapping waves/starry sky.

-And honestly, this probably would have been fine with me (even the waterfall bit.
+And honestly, this scenario would have been fine by me (even the waterfall bit.
 Especially the waterfall bit).
-Or at least, it’d be better compared to the alternative: leaving me behind a rickety table that provides absolutely no protection to the dangerous spells and malicious Voldy-supporters raging war two feet away from me.
+Or at least, it’d be better compared to the alternative: leaving me behind a rickety table that provided absolutely no protection to the dangerous spells and malicious Voldy-supporters raging war two feet away from me.

 Hero’s Complex: YOU’RE DOING IT WRONG.

-Think, Agatha, I berated myself, breathing deeply, Use logic.
+Think, Agatha.
+I berated myself, gulping in desperate breaths of sooty air.
+Use logic.
 Work through the situation.
-Keep what little cool you have and figure this out...
+Keep what little cool you have and figure this out.

-...Fucking Lincoln Logs.
+...Fucking Legos.
 Fucking James Potter.
 Leaving me here with no choice but to step up and actually act like a good person for once...
-God.
-It was like the universe was conspiring to turn me into a human being worthy of respect.
-The horror.
+Merlin.
+It was like the universe was conspiring to turn me into a human being worthy of actual respect, or something.

-On the count of three, you will get your lazy arse up, my brain scolded helpfully.
+On the count of three, you will get your lazy arse up, my brain ordered helpfully.
 I swallowed.
-Okay.